On this course, you will learn how to interpret the latest trends in email and web traffic security.

 In recent years, email and website security has become an increasingly urgent issue due to the rise in cybercrime.
 CEO fraud and phishing - where people are fooled into entering credit card information into a fake website - are becoming more and more common.

 It is relevant to take our course in DNSSEC in connection with this course.
-The DNSSEC course is the day before - May 8, 2019.
-Participation in the DNSSEC course is not a requirement, though.
+The DNSSEC course is on November 14, 2019.

 This course is for network engineers, system administrators and anyone involved in the management of DNS operations.
 The level is intermediate to advanced.
 The course is in English.